14 Zoom Best Practices For Better Collaboration

 You can either use an API connector to run Webex or Zoom from alternate hardware systems, but that doesn’t support message exchange between Webex and Zoom.

-Message interoperability connects the messages you send in Webex to Zoom Chat.
+Message interoperability connects the messages you send in Webex to Zoom Team Chat.

 This means that when you message someone from Webex, and they use Zoom, they still see that message.